sh4run/scripts-configs/README.md

     systemctl status 'sss-client*'

 The service name is something like "sss-client-xx.xx.xx.xx.service". "xx.xx.xx.xx" is the server ip that client connects to.
-If you have multiple sss-server installed on multiple VPS, it is allowed to install multiple sss-clients on the same machine.
+If you have multiple sss-servers, you can use this script to install multiple sss-clients on the same machine.

 By default, sss-client provides socks5 service on the same port number specified when installing sss-server.
 You can edit "local_port" in the config file "/etc/sss/sss-client-xx.xx.xx.xx.json" to change it.
 Please restart sss-client to make the change take effect.